rmukh/ADNI-selector/README.md

 This program is still in its early phase, so use it at your own risk.

 To use the program, please, create **folder** 'CSVs' in the root directory and put there downloaded from the [ADNI website](http://adni.loni.usc.edu/data-samples/access-data/) 'ADNIMERGE.csv' file.
 The file location: Study Data -> Study Info -> Data & Database -> Key ADNI tables merged into one table.

+Please, make sure to have those packages installed:
+* Pandas
+* PySimpleGUI